Mukta Kumari Yadav

-Mukta Kumari Yadav (मुक्ता कुमारी यादव) is a Nepali politician belonging to Nepali Congress who also serves as a Member of the Pratinidhi Sabha,the lower house of the Federal Parliament of Nepal.
+Mukta Kumari Yadav (मुक्ता कुमारी यादव; born 29 August 1977) is a Nepali politician affiliated with the Nepali Congress who also serves as a Member of the Pratinidhi Sabha, the lower house of the Federal Parliament of Nepal.
 She is also a former member of the Rastriya Sabha and was elected under women's category.

 She was elected central committee member of Nepali Congress with highest vote from the 14th general convention of Nepali Congress.